molathotisaiteja1267-ctrl/patient-triage-ai/README.md

 * Replace doctors or nurses
 * Make autonomous healthcare decisions

-The current project uses SQLite for simplicity and demonstration.
-For a real production healthcare system, a production-grade database, stronger infrastructure security, clinical validation, regulatory compliance, monitoring, interoperability, and extensive testing would be required.
+The current prototype uses SQLite for simplicity and demonstration.
+A real production healthcare system would require production-grade database infrastructure, clinical validation, regulatory compliance, monitoring, security controls, interoperability, and extensive testing.

+All patient scenarios used with this project should be synthetic.

 ---

-# 19. Future Improvements
+# 17. Future Improvements

 Potential future improvements include: